 Does the church of Christ believe in and follow the Bible?

-Yes, the church of Christ follows the teachings of the Bible.
-We believe that the original 66 books which make up the Bible were divinely inspired by God (2 Timothy 3:16-17).
+Yes, we follow the teachings of the Bible.
+We believe that the 66 books of the Bible as they were originally written were divinely inspired by God (2 Timothy 3:16-17).
 The Bible refers to itself as the “word of God” and are often called the “scriptures”.

 Since the Bible is inspired by God, the scriptures are infallible and authoritative as their Author is.
 We believe we can find the answer to every religious and spiritual question by searching the scriptures.
 We consider the scriptures as the final word on all spiritual matters.
-With the Bible as our guide, all our preaching and teaching come directly from this divinely inspired book.
+With the Bible as our guide, all our preaching and teaching come directly from this divinely inspired word of God.

 What are the Old and New Testaments of the Bible?

-What we refer to as the Old Testament are the first 39 books, many of which record the histories and lives of the Israelites and their relationship with God two centuries preceding the coming of Jesus Christ.
+What we refer to as the Old Testament are the first 39 books, many of which record the histories and lives of the Israelites and their relationship with God up to about two centuries preceding the coming of Jesus Christ.

 What we refer to as the New Testament are the last 27 books, which are a record of Christ’s life on earth, His teachings, and the lives and teachings of his apostles and disciples in the years after He left earth.

-The events of the New Testament took place in the apostolic times of the first century (i.e. AD1 onwards) when the apostles of Christ (his earliest and closest disciples) were alive and still serving on earth.
+The events of the New Testament took place in thhe first century (i.e. AD1 onwards) when the apostles of Christ (his earliest and closest disciples) were alive and still serving on earth.

 The New Testament is the source of our Christian teaching today.
 Our plea is for the disciples of Jesus Christ to return to the Christian faith, practice and examples laid out in the New Testament.